 General knowledge of: normal and abnormal communication development; oral peripheral examination techniques; communication equipment and assistive devices for individuals with speech, language, communication and swallowing impairments; speech therapy assessment and intervention techniques; identification, evaluation and diagnosis of communication disorders; treatment modalities for communication disorders; operation, use and care of equipment used in speech and language therapy; dysphagia management techniques; prosthetic devices and their application; teaching resource materials and activities that remediate speech and language problems; basic counseling skills; community resources available for treatment; funding sources for augmentative devices; related therapies such as physical and occupational therapy.
-Ability to: select and administer appropriate assessment instruments including Video Fluoroscopic Evaluations; interpret tests and assessment instruments; develop a treatment plan; prepare written reports related to patient evaluation, treatment, progress and problems; make presentations to interdisciplinary team members and other health care professionals; counsel parents and guardians regarding patient's developmental skill needs and level of functioning; obtain accurate information through interviewing; structure therapy activities to develop and maintain speech, swallowing and communication skills; develop, assign and communicate home practice assignments to parents or caretakers through the use of specific behavioral and therapeutic approaches; assess patient progress through subjective and objective means; instruct other staff in speech pathology concepts, techniques and objectives; determine the need for referral to other professionals for related services; work both independently and as a member of an interdisciplinary team; maintain and document information in the medical case file; prioritize work assignments and caseload needs.
+Ability to: select and administer appropriate assessment instruments; interpret tests and assessment instruments; develop a treatment plan; prepare written reports related to patient/client evaluation, treatment, progress, strengths and needs; make presentations to interdisciplinary team members and other health care professionals; counsel, coach and support parents and guardians regarding patient's/client's developmental skill needs and level of functioning; obtain accurate information through interviewing; structure therapy activities to develop and maintain speech, swallowing and communication skills; develop, assign and communicate intervention strategies for parents or caretakers through the use of specific behavioral and therapeutic approaches; assess patient/client progress through subjective and objective means; instruct other staff in speech pathology concepts, techniques and objectives; determine the need for referral to other professionals for related services; work both independently and as a member of an interdisciplinary team; maintain and document information in the case file; prioritize work assignments and caseload needs.